 When you start a diet, you'll probably feel tired.
 To lose weight, a typical diet will cut your caloric intake.
 Your body needs fuel to keep running.
 If you don't get enough, you'll get tired easily and your body will hang onto every fat cell it can.
 Fight that tired feeling and boost your metabolism by eating small meals throughout the day.

 You have to exercise.
 If you don't, your metabolism will slow down as you lose weight, and you'll have to eat less to maintain the new lower weight.
 If that's upsetting, blame it on your ancestors.

 A pound of fat burns about 2 calories per day.
 A pound of muscle burns three times as much.
 If you were living in a cave, the last thing you would want is a bunch of muscle, burning your calories up and making you hungry.
 So your body tries to get rid of muscle whenever it can.
 You have to fight to keep that muscle on, and exercise is the only way to do it.

 No diet is designed just for you.
-In an effort to sell more books, "diet guru's" will design their plans to fit the broadest range of people possible.
-Unfortunately when they do that, they don't take into account your individual likes, dislikes, preferences, lifestyle and time constraints.
+To sell more books, "diet gurus" will design their plans to fit the broadest range of people possible.
+Unfortunately, when they do that, they don't consider your individual likes, dislikes, preferences, lifestyle and time constraints.
 Losing weight and getting in shape requires you to change habits in your life, not adopt the habits of a tofu eating yogi that can afford to spend $400 a day on a personal chef.